Aniket1900/OSWAP-Top-10-2021/README.md

 <br>9.<u><b>A09:2021-Security Logging and Monitoring Failure:</b></u> <br>
   Issues that can hamper the analysis of a data breach or other form of attacek, including logging problems, failing to record security-relevant information feeds, or only         logging data locally come under this category.<br>
 <br>10.<u><b>A10:2021-Server-Side- Request Forgery:</b></u> <br>
   SSRF vulnerabilities occur when a server does not validate user-submitted URLs when they fetch remote resources.
-OWASP says that the adoption of cloud service and increasingly   complex architectures have ramped up the severity of SSRF attacks<br>
+OWASP says that the adoption of cloud service and increasingly   complex architectures have ramped up the severity of SSRF attacks.<br>